Roland09/BubbleBall/README.md

 # BubbleBall

-BubbleBall consists of various prefabs and actions which allow you to e. g. fire a burst of bubbles towards a gameobject, have it wrapped around a bubble and fly away.
+BubbleBall consists of various prefabs and actions which allow you to e. g. fire a burst of bubbles towards a gameobject, have it wrapped inside a bubble and fly away.

 The bubble shader code is from Seyed Morteza Kamali and freely available, so many thanks and full credit to him for his great work!